Parler is the best alternative to Twitter for those who want to fight big tech censorship and social media freedom

 “On Tuesday, President Trump made a series of claims about potential voter fraud after California Governor Gavin Newsom announced an effort to expand mail-in voting in California during the COVID-19 pandemic.
 These claims are unsubstantiated, according to CNN, Washington Post and others.
 Experts say mail-in ballots are very rarely linked to voter fraud.”

-Below is a follow-up tweet from Twitter Safety department.
+Below is a follow-up tweet from the Twitter Safety department.

 We added a label to two @realDonaldTrump Tweets about California’s vote-by-mail plans as part of our efforts to enforce our civic integrity policy.
 We believe those Tweets could confuse voters about what they need to do to receive a ballot and participate in the election process.